Lady Gaga's latest frock has her airborne as 'ARTPOP' launches

-NEW YORK (Reuters) - On the eve of her fourth studio album’s release, pop diva Lady Gaga lived up to her reputation for doing things on a grand scale on Sunday as she donned what she called the world’s first flying dress.
+NEW YORK, Nov 10 (Reuters) - On the eve of her fourth studio album’s release, pop diva Lady Gaga lived up to her reputation for doing things on a grand scale on Sunday as she donned what she called the world’s first flying dress.

 Gaga, known as much for her off-the-wall performances and outrageous costumes as for her music, was strapped into a contraption mounted on a flat disk and fronted by a molded body suit.
 It hoisted her aloft before a horde of media and industry types.